Set up your own FAIR Data Station#

 ...

 The irods section contains the iRODS servers that are configured for the FAIR Data Station.
 You can add or remove iRODS servers by adding or removing the entries in this section.
-Each entry contains the label, host, port, zone, authscheme, and ssl settings for the iRODS server.
+Each entry contains the label, host, port, zone, authscheme, and SSL settings for the iRODS server.